lilianfelix-prog/WoL/README.md

 the coressponding MAC @.
 This enables all machines/servers on the same datalink layer (Layer 2) to remain in sleep mode or idle state while maintaining network connectivity.
 The network interface card (NIC) typically draws only 1-5 watts of standby power to keep listening for magic packets, providing significant energy savings compared to keeping systems fully powered.

+- Added a esp32 implementation using ESP-IDF over its Ethernet interface.
+It required initialising the PHY and MAC drivers and handle Ethernet events asynchronously which is how freeRTOS typically handles events.